xn4k/Bard-Discord-bot/README.md

 * `/images`: Toggle if bot should respond with images
 * `/author`: Provide information about the author
 * `/ascii`: Generate ASCII art from text
+* `/remind`: Create a reminder so the bot reminds you in x ammount of time

 ## Credits